-include_nuisance_parameters [bool, optional] If True, nuisance parameters are taken into account.
-Default value: True.

-debug [bool, optional] If True, additional detailed debugging output is printed.
+- include_nuisance_parameters [bool, optional] If True, nuisance parameters are taken into account.
+Default value: True. - debug [bool, optional] If True, additional detailed debugging output is printed.
 Default value: False.

-aplaulate figher information full do tealcula(es.) the full Fisher information in realistic carcurate_risher_rhitormatron_rurr_ue detector-level observations, estimated with neural networks. calculate_fisher_information_full_tr u ۈ (theate)s the full Fisher information at parton / truth level. calculate_fisher_information_hist1d(t hetalculates the Fisher information in the one- ) dimensional histogram of an (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observable. calculate_fisher_information_hist2d(t hetalculates the Fisher information in a two- ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. calculate_fisher_information_nuisanc eBuildssthe Fisher (information term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(thet a,Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- formation). extract_observables_and_weights(thetas) Extracts observables and weights for given parame- ter points. extract_raw_data([theta]) Returns all events together with the benchmark (1) weights (if theta is None) or weights for a given theta. histogram_of_fisher_information(theta, Calculates the full and rate-only Fisher information ) in slices of one observable. •••) in sinces of one observable.
+calculate_fisher_information_full_de tealcolates. the full Fisher information in realistic detector-level observations, estimated with neural networks. calculate fisher information full tr WE alk the state s the full Fisher information at parton / truth level calculate figher information higtld(hetalculates the Fisher information in the one- dimensional histogram of an (parton lavel or ) detector level depending on hear the charmetions in detector-rever, depending on now the observations in the MadMiner file were calculated) observable. calculate_fisher_information_hist2d(hetalculates the Fisher information in a two- ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. calculate_fisher_information_nuisanc eBuildssthe Fishers ()nformation term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(the a,Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- formation). extract observables and weights(thetas) Extracts observables and weights for given parame- , ter points. extract raw data([theta]) Returns all events together with the benchmark weights (if theta is None) or weights for a given theta bistosmon of fisher information(that Calculates the full and rate only Fisher information niscogram_or_insner_information(uneta, calculates the full and fate-only Fisher information ) in sinces of one observable.

-'''

-calculate_fisher_information_full_detector (theta, model_file, un-weighted_x_sample_file=None, luminosity=30000.0, in-clude_xsec_info=True, mode='score', uncertainty='ensemble', ensemble_vote_expectation_weight=None, batch_size=100000, test_split=0.5)
+calculate_fisher_information_full_detector (theta, model_file, unweighted_x_sample_file=None, luminosity=300000.0, include_xsec_info=True, mode='score', uncertainty='ensemble', ensemble_vote_expectation_weight=None, batch_size=100000, test_split=0.5)

-'''